TeamMsgExtractor/msg-extractor/README.rst

 The python package extract_msg automates the extraction of key email data (from, to, cc, date, subject, body) and the email's attachments.

+Documentation can be found in the code, on the `wiki`_, and on the `read the docs`_ page.

 NOTICE
 ======
 0.29.* is the branch that supports both Python 2 and Python 3.
 It is now only receiving bug fixes and will not be receiving feature updates.

+0.39.* is the last versions that supported Python 3.6 and 3.7.
+Support for those was dropped to allow the use of new features from 3.8 and because the life spans of those versions had ended.

 This module has a Discord server for general discussion.
 You can find it here:
 `Discord`_